novalis78/codeigniter-base-model/README.md

 If you're lazy like me, you'll be grabbing the data from the form and throwing it straight into the model.
 While some of the pitfalls of this can be avoided with validation, it's a very dangerous way of entering data; any attribute on the model (any column in the table) could be modified, including the ID.

-To prevent this from happening, MY_Model supports protected attributes.
+To prevent this from happening, MyModel supports protected attributes.
 These are columns of data that cannot be modified.

 You can set protected attributes with the `$protected_attributes` array:

-    class Post_model extends MY_Model
+    class PostModel extends MyModel
     {
         public $protected_attributes = array( 'id', 'hash' );
     }